ElektraInitiative/libelektra/doc/tutorials/cascading.md

 ###### Add a Key to the proc Namespace ######

 The **proc** namespace is not accessible from the commandline, but only from within applications.
-So we have to omit an example for that at this point.
+So we have to omit an example for this namespace at this point.
 [Elektrified](/doc/help/elektra-glossary.md) applications can use this namespace to override configuration from other namespaces internally.

 ###### Add a Key to the spec Namespace ######